Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Thank you.

-As a long-standing fan of Formula One instilled by my father's love of motor racing, I was intrigued by what the premier aerodynamicist of the sport would have to say for himself.
+As a long-standing fan of Formula One, instilled by my father's love of motor racing, I was intrigued by what the premier aerodynamicist of the sport would have to say for himself.

-Obviously, this is an autobiography, so it delves into New's personal life.
+Obviously, this is an autobiography, so it delves into New York's personal life, his quarrelsome parents, his relationships, his travel and professional struggles.

-but it also is a fascinating insight into the world of motorsport that doesn't exist anymore, where someone can drag themselves up from first principles, and luck as well as hard work can define what the sport is now.
+But it also is a fascinating insight into the world of motorsport that doesn't exist anymore, where someone can drag themselves up from first principles, and luck as well as hard work can define what the sport is now.

 I loved Formula One growing up.

-That was my favourite sport, and uh I don't watch it anymore because how much they've butchered it.
+And I don't watch it anymore because how much they've butchered it.

-How's they?
+Have they?

 That's too much for me.

-I've got a uh weird factoid for you.
+I've got a weird factoid for you.

 When I was a child, I had a giant African land snail called Michael Schumacher.